zsk612/tp/docs/DeveloperGuide.md

 - `Level.CONFIG`: hardware configuration, such as CPU type.
 - `Level.FINE`, `Level.FINER`, `Level.FINEST`: three levels used for providing tracing information for the software developers.

-Additional logging can be done by adding the calling of the global logger and invoking the function `log()`.
+`SchwarzeneggerLogger` follows singleton design pattern.
+Thus, other classes can access the `logger` by calling `SchwarzeneggerLogger.getInstanceLogger()`, and logging can be done by invoking the function `log()`.
 This will ensure that all loggings will be made to the same file across the various classes.

 An example is shown below:

 ```
-public static final Logger logger = SchwarzenggerLogger.logger;
+private static Logger logger = SchwarzeneggerLogger.getInstanceLogger();
-logger.log(Level.WARNING, description_of_warning_here, e.toString());
+logger.log(Level.WARNING, DESCRIPTION_OF_WARNING, e.toString());
 ```

 [&#8593; Return to Top](#developer-guide)